forcedotcom/cli/releasenotes/README.md

 ------------

+* FIX: If you try to run a command that uses the SOAP API, such as `project deploy start`, and you authorized the org using a JWT-based access token, the command now outputs an error message saying that the SOAP API doesn't support JWT-based access tokens.
+(GitHub issue [#3297](https://github.com/forcedotcom/cli/issues/3297), jsforce PR [#1698](https://github.com/jsforce/jsforce/pull/1698))

 * FIX: If you set the SF_ORG_METADATA_REST_DEPLOY environment variable or the `org-metadata-rest-deploy` configuration variable, org settings in the scratch org definition file are now deployed using the REST API instead of the default SOAP API. (sfdx-core PR [#1192](https://github.com/forcedotcom/sfdx-core/pull/1192))

 ## 2.90.4 (May 28, 2025) [stable]